Jelly-RDF/pyjelly/docs/getting-started.md

 {{ code_example('rdflib/06_serialize_grouped.py')}}

-This approach allows for transmitting logically grouped data, preserving their original division.
+This method allows for transmitting logically grouped data, preserving their original division.
 For more precise control over frame serialization you can use [lower-level API](api.md)

 ### File extension support